-Spring/Summer Season: During games, it is required that all head coaches and assistant coaches who occupy the playing field, including base coaches, shall wear the official WPPA coach's shirt.
+Spring/Summer Season: During games, it is required that all head coaches and assistant coaches who occupy the playing field, including base coaches, shall wear official WPPA clothing.

-Fall Season: During games, it is required that all head coaches and assistant coaches who occupy the playing field, including base coaches, shall wear the official WPPA fall team uniform shirt or the official WPPA coaches' shirt.
+Fall Season: During games, it is required that all head coaches and assistant coaches who occupy the playing field, including base coaches, shall wear the official WPPA fall team uniform shirt or official WPPA clothing.